Alysicarpus rugosus (Willd.) DC.

 Limited ability to spread under grazing because of high palatability and short-lived life cycle.
 Although good seed set may occur in the first year, hard-seededness prevents early recruitment from seed.

 Recorded as a weed of wet season cropping in India (upland rice, mung beans and pigeon pea).
-Has become naturalised in Australia and Taiwan.
+Has become naturalized in Taiwan.
 Hard-seededness assists long-term spread.

-Crude protein concentrations range from 15–22% for leaf, and 8–10% for stem.
+Crude protein concentrations range from 15 to 22% for leaf, and 8 to 10% for stem.
 Tends to become stemmy in mixed pastures.
 In Zambia, stem comprised 60% of total yield.

 In single species plots, annual DM yields of 3,000–7,500 kg/ha have been recorded in Zambia, Vanuatu and Australia.
-Annual yields declined progressively and substantially in the second and third years of growth and most accessions failed to persist beyond the third year.
+Annual yields decline progressively and substantially in the second and third years from sowing, most accessions failing to persist beyond the third year.

-Few evaluations for animal production potential were cited.
+There are few references to animal production potential in the literature.
 Green lucerne as a supply of 50% of crude protein requirements for crossbred dairy weaner cattle in India was replaced by A. rugosus hay without reduction in liveweight gains.
-Similar results were reported in related work where liveweight gains were maximised at 40% replacement of crude protein requirements with A. rugosus hay.
+Similar results were reported in related work where liveweight gains peaked with 40% replacement of crude protein requirements with A. rugosus hay.

 Heavy seed production but harvest is difficult due to uneven ripening and break-up of seedpods when ripe.

-Tested as a ley legume for heavy textured soils in Queensland, Australia.
+CPI 51655 (IL67-1 India) Origin unknown.
+High yielding annual, ability to regenerate.
+Potential as a ley legume for clay soils in Queensland, Australia.